Tenex-Finance/smart-contracts/script/README.md

 ```

 ### Deployment
-- Note that if deploying to a chain other than Blast/Blast Sepolia, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
-For this example we're deploying onto Blast.
+- Note that if deploying to a chain other than Bsc/Bsc, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
+For this example we're deploying onto Bsc.

 1. Deploy Tenex Core
 ```
-forge script script/DeployTenex.s.sol:DeployTenex --broadcast --slow --rpc-url blast --verify -vvvv
+forge script script/DeployTenex.s.sol:DeployTenexToken --broadcast --slow --rpc-url Bsc --verify -vvvv
 ```
 2. Accept pending team as team.
 This needs to be done by the `minter.pendingTeam()` address.
 Within the deployed `Minter` contract call `acceptTeam()`.

 3. Deploy  gauges and  pools.
 These gauges are built on Tenex using newly created  pools.
 ```
-forge script script/DeployGaugesAndPools.s.sol:DeployGaugesAndPools --broadcast --slow --rpc-url blast --verify -vvvv
+forge script script/DeployGaugesAndPools.s.sol:DeployGaugesAndPools --broadcast --slow --rpc-url Bsc --verify -vvvv
 ```

 4. Deploy governor contracts.
 From the above output of 1, copy the forwarder, minter and voting escrow addresses into your constants file under the key "current":